eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Error Codes and Additional Information

 Currently error codes are used to identify the location of an error.
-These are provided as an enum in *error_handling.hpp*.
+These are provided as an enum in error_handling.hpp.
 To uniquely identify an error location, these have to be different for each error.
 While this does not necessarily have to be the case, it is currently advised as there is no additional information (i.e. line, file) yet which allows to distinguish between different errors with the same code.

 In addition a user callback may be provided.
 Currently it cannot take arguments directly but since passing a generic callable with signature *void(void)* is possible, a lambda or functor object containing additional arguments can be provided.

 ## Expects and Ensures

-These assert-like constructs are used to document assumptions in the code which are checked (at least) in Debug Mode.
-Currently they are always active, i.e. also checked in Release Mode.
+These assert-like constructs are used to document assumptions in the code which are checked (at least) in debug mode.
+Currently they are always active, i.e. also checked in release mode.
 If the condition is violated they print the condition, the location of occurrence in the code and terminate the program execution.

-Since they are not necessarily active in Release Mode, they cannot be used to handle errors.
-Their purpose is to detect misuse or bugs of the API early in Debug Mode or to verify a result of an algorithm before returning.
+Since they are not necessarily active in release mode, they cannot be used to handle errors.
+Their purpose is to detect misuse or bugs of the API early in debug mode or to verify a result of an algorithm before returning.
 In this way, assumptions of the developer are made explicit without causing overhead when not needed.
 Therefore errors to be caught by Expects and Ensures are considered bugs and need to be fixed or the underlying assumptions and algorithms changed.
 This is in contrast to errors which are expected to occur during runtime which are handled by the error handler (i.e. a system resource cannot be obtained).

 Although Expects end Ensures behave the same, the former is used to signify a precondition (e.g. arguments of a function) is checked, while the latter indicates a postcondition check (e.g. result of a function before returning)